Skip to content

 ETL replicates data in two phases:

 Logical replication only captures changes.
-It doesn't know about data that existed before replication started.
+It does not know about data that existed before replication started.

 So ETL first copies all existing rows using Postgres's COPY command: